PD SAI

 MISSION:

-Provides Multi Domain Operations (MDO) capable sensing against near-peer threats in highly contested electromagnetic, cyber, and Denied, Disconnected, Intermittent, and Limited (DDIL) environments
+Provides Multi-Domain Operations (MDO) capable sensing against near-peer threats in highly contested electromagnetic, cyber, and Denied, Disconnected, Intermittent, and Limited (DDIL) environments

 DESCRIPTION:

 HERMES mitigates SIGINT collection gaps and provides the means to outpace adversary technology by advancing US capabilities to the edge of technological innovation and operational relevance.
 It supports Commanders across all phases by revealing adversary capabilities, actions, and intent, providing targetable information, and satisfying information needs as the Joint Force transitions back to competition.
-HERMES’s open architecture design and distributed network approach supports convergence of intelligence, electromagnetic warfare, cyberspace, and fires capabilities available to multi-domain formations.
+The HERMES open architecture design and distributed network approach supports convergence of intelligence, electromagnetic warfare, cyberspace, and fires capabilities available to multi-domain formations.
 Ultimately, it increases Army relevance in the Joint fight and is a vital component of an MDO ready intelligence enterprise.

 SYSTEM INTERDEPENDENCIES: